microsoft/WindowsAppSDK/docs/Coding-Guidelines/GettingStarted.md

 # One-Time Setup

-Run the `tools\DevCheck.cmd` from an elevated command prompt (e.g. right-click on "Command Prompt" in the Start Menu and select `Run as Administrator`) to update your development environment:
+Run the `tools\DevCheck.cmd` from an elevated command prompt (e.g. right-click on "Command Prompt" in the Start Menu and select `Run as Administrator`) to update your development environment.
+The script:

-* Add test certificate to the certificate store.
+* Adds test certificate to the certificate store.
 Used to sign test packages for inner-loop development and testing
-* Install the TAEF servce (TE.Service).
+* Installs the TAEF servce (TE.Service).
 Used by TAEF to enable test functionality (e.g. RunAs).

 This is needed once to enable your machine to develop Windows App SDK.
 It may be needed again in the future at rare intervals e.g. the test certificate usually expires a year from its issue date) or if